Khinkali

+Etymology

+ხინკალი is borrowed from Avar хинкӏал.

 Ingredients

 Khinkali fillings vary from area to area.
 The original recipe, the so-called khevsuruli, consisted of only minced meat (lamb, beef or pork mixed), onions, chili pepper, salt, and cumin.
 However, the modern recipe used mostly especially in Georgian urban areas, the so-called kalakuri, uses herbs like parsley and coriander.
 Mushrooms, potatoes, or cheese may be used in place of meat.
 Beef or lamb is usual in halal and kosher, which never include pork for religious reasons.

 Etiquette

 Black pepper is usually used for seasoning.

 Khinkali is eaten plain or with ground black pepper.
-The meat filling is uncooked when khinkali is assembled, so when it is cooked, the juices of the meat are trapped inside the dumpling.
-To make khinkali juicier, usually warm water or broth is added to the minced meat.
-Khinkali is typically consumed first by sucking the juices while taking the first bite, similar to xiaolongbao, in order to prevent the dumpling from bursting.
+Because the meat filling is uncooked when the khinkali is assembled, the meat releases juices that become trapped inside during cooking, making it similar to a soup dumpling.
+Warm water or broth may also be added to the minced meat to make the filling juicier.
+Khinkali is typically consumed first by sucking the juices while taking the first bite, similar to tangbao, in order to prevent the dumpling from bursting.
 The top, where the pleats meet, is tough, and is not supposed to be eaten, but discarded to the plate so that those eating can count how many they have consumed.
 In Georgia, this top is called the k'udi (Georgian: კუდი, "tail") or k'uch'i (Georgian: კუჭი, "stomach").

 There is a widespread etiquette in Georgia to use only one's bare hands while consuming these dumplings.
 The using of utensils, like a fork, is considered incorrect or childish.
 This is because juice is an important part of khinkali; using a fork will rupture the khinkali and the juice will be spilled.